mainmatter/playbook/hiring/README.md

 - Aim for diversity as much as possible (we should elaborate on the strategies for this, like diversity workshops)

 Hiring
+- Initial interview with @marcoow
-- Pairing as best way to gauge skills
+- Pairing with a senior dev as best way to gauge skills
   - technical
   - personal
   - collaborative